Welcome to CoastalMobile.com, your one-stop source for Southern Delaware real estate. Questions? Call or Text Mike's Cell 302-258-4368

 A: Dags?
 Oh, dogs.
 Sure, dags is allowed in the communities as long as they are not the vicious type.
 Some communities say no more than two dags or other four legged mammals per house.

 Q: What are the average utility costs for this home?

 A: Winter?
 Summer?
 Spring?
-Fall? with or without phone, cable tv, premium movies?
+Fall?
+With or without phone, cable tv, premium movies?
 With an owner who likes it freezing cold in the summer and blazing hot in the winter?
 With an owner who only uses the home for two weeks every summer?
-My typical answer to this question is that no two people will pay the same amount for utilities.
+With an owner who has five kids who all run their electronic devices all day or an elderly gentleman who lives alone and puts on a sweater rather than turning up the thermostat when he's cold?
+My typical answer to this question is that no two people/families will pay the same $$$ amount for utilities.